-1. Find and create a list of all intersections between all pairs of lines and polylines.
+1.PST finds and creates a list of all intersections between all pairs of lines and polylines.

-2.If a table of unlink points is supplied, then for each unlink point find the closest intersection and remove it from the list.
+2.If a table of unlink points is supplied, then for each unlink point PST finds the closest intersection and removes it from the list.

-3.For each remaining intersection in the list, split its lines at the intersection point.
+3.For each remaining intersection in the list, PST splits lines and polylines in line-segments at the intersection point.